Search for a target within a file

 Open your file in the editor.

 In the search field that opens, enter your search string.
 PyCharm highlights the results of your search in the file.
+Alternatively, in the editor, highlight the string you want to find and press Ctrl+F. PyCharm places the highlighted string into the search field.

 Manage your search